abbas-taher/the-7-ways-wordcount-apache-spark-snippets/README.md

                            .count()
     wcounts6.collect.foreach(println)

 In this example we utilize the power of Datasets by providing the schema as a case class.
-Then instead of using a filter on all the elements of the Dataset we use the “where” command and pass a predicate condition using the column name “Value”.
+Then instead of using a filter on all the elements of the Dataset we use the “where” operation and pass the predicate clause as a string that uses the column name "Value" to set the condition.

-## Example 7: Word Count Using Case Class, Dataset, where and agg commands and $column-name
+## Example 7: Word Count Using Case Class, Dataset, agg operation and $column-name
     case class CWord (Value: String)
     import spark.implicits._